FAQ´s

 Additionally, for Pre-Professional programs, strong pointe work is required for female-identifying dancers.

-• Black fitted dancer shorts, skin toned tights or black cut out tights.
+Black fitted dancer shorts, skin toned tights or black cut out tights.
+Please note pink tights and ballet skirts are discouraged.

-• Warmers, baggy pants, large t-shirts and sweatshirts are only allowed at the beginning of class and should be removed after plies at the barre.
+Warmers, warming pants, large t-shirts and sweatshirts are only allowed at the beginning of class and should be removed after plies at the barre.

-Do I need to be on pointe to audition?
+Do I need to be on pointe to attend a program?

 Pointe is not a requirement for Complexions Summer or Winter programs.
 We offer Contemporary Pointe Class in all programs, and we also offer an alternative track with different genre master classes for those dancers who are not on pointe or chose not to be part of the Pointe track.
 If you would like to be considered for the Pointe track, please add pointe work in your audition video.